Hello9999901/ByranTK-Alpha/README.md

 <br>
 *"All the keys you need and no more."*

-### V1.1 is confirmed to be working :)
+### V1.1 is confirmed to be working with firmware from https://github.com/Hello9999901/zmk-btk-alpha

 # What is it:
 The ByranTK-Alpha is an ongoing open-source keyboard project.
 It is extremely simple and utilizes a nice!nano from Nice Keyboards as the microcontroller.
 The battery life is estimated to be around 3 months of continuous useage (varies extremely depending on battery capacity).
 The keyboard is designed in KiCAD and FreeCAD, with the renders made with Blender.

 # Features:
- - ZMK Support
+ - ZMK Firmware
  - Pro Micro Form Factor *
  - Wireless First
  - Split Spacebar
- - Low Profile
+ - Low Profile (relative to other keyboards)
  - Hotswap Sockets
  - South facing (supports cherry profile)
  - Exploded 75% (ish) layout
- - Customizeable
+ - Highly Customizeable

 # Why?
 Because nobody has done such thing yet.
 I have always wanted a simple-looking, customizeable (software-wise and hardware-wise), exploded 75% layout keyboard.
 In addition, it had to be under a certain price point.
 I estimate for it to cost less than 200 dollars for all the parts and all the machining, though that is subject to change.